OUT to Dance offers Latin ballroom and tango dance classes at West

 Roxbury School of Dance:

 Ballroom tango is the most foolproof, easy to learn style of tango.
 This is the style of tango you'll dance when you're out dancing at an event where the dj plays a variety of music.
-This style of tango is learner-friendly, and it's handy to know, since there are many current pop tunes you can dance ballroom tango to.
+This style of tango is learner-friendly, and it's handy to know, since there are many current pop tunes that are great for dancing ballroom tango.
 Argentine tango is very different, with irregular tempos and specific music, and requires a genuine investment of months and years to learn to do it well.

 Ballroom tango, divided in recent decades into